 Pressure equalization (p.e.) tubes are frequently placed in the eardrums of persons who are prone to chronic ear infections.
 Although more common in children, they are also used in the adult population.
 If a study participant reports the presence of a p.e. tube in one or both ears, you should expect to visualize it during otoscopy.
 It should appear as a round, plastic disk with an opening in the center.
-Additionally, you should expect a flat graph during tympanometry testing (see Section 3.4.3).
+Additionally, you should expect a flat, high volume tympanogram and unusual wideband reflectance results during middle ear testing (see Section 3.4.3).